yangmls/yii-library/README.md

-# Yii Utility Files
+# Yii Utility Files #

-- Yii Base class

-- components

-- etc...
+### Yii::importDirectory ###

+A import method that imports a directory and its all sub-directories, also I add a better import method that merge official method and importDirectory method.